saezlab/CNORode/README.md

 ```

 ##### 3. Steady state penalty
-An additional penalty term can be considered in the objective function to penalise parameters sets for which the simulation does not reach steady state within the time range of the measured experimental data.
-This is expecially recommended to match biological assuptions when only few time points are available in the experimental data and have been chosen cosidering that the biological system under investigation have reached a semi steady state.
-A different (tipically higher) penalty can be given to the control (unperturbed) condition in order to favour that the system remains at basal condition when no perturbatiosn are applied.
+An additional penalty term can be considered in the objective function to penalise parameter sets for which the simulation does not reach steady state within the time range of the measured experimental data.
+This is especially recommended to match biological assumptions when only few time points are available in the experimental data and have been chosen considering that the biological system under investigation have reached a semi steady state.
+A different (typically higher) penalty can be given to the control (unperturbed) condition in order to favour that the system remains at basal condition when no perturbations are applied.

 ```R
 # steady state penalty